orfeotoolbox/OTB/Documentation/Cookbook/rst/recipes/pleiades.rst

 --------------------------------------

-If the `Pleiades <http://smsc.cnes.fr/PLEIADES/index.htm>`_  product is very large, it might happen that the image is actually splitted into several `Jpeg2000 <http://en.wikipedia.org/wiki/JPEG_2000>`_  files, also called mega-tiles.
+If the `Pleiades <http://smsc.cnes.fr/PLEIADES/index.htm>`_  product is very large, it might happen that the image is actually split into several `Jpeg2000 <http://en.wikipedia.org/wiki/JPEG_2000>`_  files, also called mega-tiles.
 Since the area of interest might span two or more mega-tiles, it is convenient to stitch together these tiles so as